Hands up who loves pakora? OK hands up who wants baked pakora?

 Then mix everything together.
 It’s difficult with a spoon, so best to get your hands in there and enjoy the experience.
 You need to mix together and then start squidging with your hands (check out my video for a visual on the whole process) until everything is evenly combined.

-It’s fun, so enjoy the process.
+It’s fun, so you will enjoy the process.

 Next, you will need to line a baking tray with parchment paper.
 Scoop the mixture on a dessert spoon and create dollops.
 Press them down a little if you want them more like patties.
 These can go straight into a hot oven (250C or 480F) and bake for about 25 minutes.